smartdevicelink/sdl_evolution/proposals/nnnn-rc-radio-climate-parameter-update.md

 ## Impacts on existing code

-- New parameters need to be updated within the RPC.
+- New parameters will need to be updated within the RPC.
-- SDL core and mobile proxy lib need updates to support this new parameter.
+- SDL core and the mobile proxies will need updates to support the new parameters.

 ## Alternatives considered